sedaghatfar/tracker/README.md

 and in the manifest.json one would need to add in your oauth2 client id type: Chrome App, see [Googe Console ](https://console.cloud.google.com/apis/credentials)

+Another benefit over this is that the extension is < 1MB and, and runs on an unpacked extension [chrome://extensions/](chrome://extensions/)

 An idea for the future would be to auto populate the columns in CDE, but having to manuallhy oull them down is a good way to review the day.
 Another is that for each task it should be `-` delimited and I can do a `=SPLIT()` to make columns for the task and subtask.